At present, the Natural Therapy System is mainly self-regulated.

 It does not matter if treatment claims come from qualified practitioners or not, the impact is directed toward all of the Natural Therapy Industry.

-Most complaints from Skeptics are due to Natural Therapists making therapeutic claims which can not be validated.
+Most complaints are due to Natural Therapists making therapeutic claims which can not be validated.

-Skeptics claim: there is NO evidence that Naturopaths offer a service, which is not already offered within the Conventional Medical Health System.
+Skeptics claim: there is NO evidence that Naturopaths offer services, which are not already offered within the Conventional Medical Health System.

 NOTE: This is a very interesting argument.
 It is based upon the "assumption" that apparently health can not be improved.